originalnicodr/CuratorDiscordBot/readme.md

  "date": string,
  "score": int,
  "ID": int,
- "iteratorID": int}
+ "epochTime": int,
+ "spoiler": bool,
+ "colorName": string }
 ```

 The "score" value represents the amount of "points" the shot got.
 The way is set up is the amount of reactions of the most reacted emoji.
 This value will be updated when the bot runs the reaction checks.
 The "date" is using the format `Year`-`Month`-`Day`T`Hour`:`Minute`:`Second`.`Millisecond`.
-The "ID" value is the value the tinyDB assigns to the element of the structure being described and the iteratorID is the epoch time of the shot.
+The "ID" value is the value the tinyDB assigns to the element of the structure being described and the epochTime is the epoch time of the shot.
 Both can be used to iterate and sort, but I would say the latter one is more reliable.
 The "author" value is the authorid used in the authors DB.
+The "colorName" value is the name of the most prominent color in the shot, if you want to do color search or some fancy stuff.

 ### Authors DB

 ```
 {"authorNick": string,
  "authorid": int,